 happening, and they should feel no different to normal.

-Developed by The Royal Children's Hospital Transfusion Service.
+Developed by The Royal Children's Hospital Blood Management Committee.
 We acknowledge the input of RCH consumers and carers.

 Kids Health Info is supported by The Royal Children’s Hospital Foundation.
 To donate, visit